logo

 The two numbers at the end of each line represents the elapsed time(E) and the expected time(X).
 The latter estimates the time needed to complete that particular section (the BS kernel construction in this case).

 Finally we can compare the resulting BS optical absorption with the experimental results and the independent particle(IP) approximation.
-As you can see the excitonic effects strongly modify the spectra respect to the IPA (with scissor operator).
-The situation in improved with respect of the TD-LDA.
-Indeed in the region of interest BSE shows three peaks, though their position does not agree very well with the experimental one.
+As you can see the excitonic effects strongly modify the spectra respect to the IP, but the peaks are still not enough close to the experimental ones.

 that turns on the coupling part of the BSE.
 Running the calculation:

 Moreover the full BS matrix is now not Hermitian, but also in this case it is possible to use the Haydock technique thanks to a recent generalization to pseudo-Hermitian matrices[6].
-Including the coupling modifies the spectrum with respect to the Tamm-Dancoff:
+Now we compare the result with the previous one:

-The disagreement stems most probably from the fact that we used a rigid scissor operator for all the bands, and this approximation is usually not verified in molecular systems where the GW corrections may depend strongly on the character and the localization of a given orbitals.
+This failure stems from the fact that we used a rigid scissor operator for all the bands, and this approximation is usually not verified in molecular systems where the GW corrections can depend from the character and the localization of a given orbitals.

 [06] Analyzing the results with ypp